Province of Burgos

-The Province of Burgos is a province of northern Spain, in the northeastern part of the autonomous community of Castile and León.
+The province of Burgos is a province of northern Spain, in the northeastern part of the autonomous community of Castile and León.
 It is bordered by the provinces of Palencia, Cantabria, Vizcaya, Álava, La Rioja, Soria, Segovia, and Valladolid.
+Burgos is the province of Spain that has borders with most provinces.
 Its capital is the city of Burgos.

 The Cartularies of Valpuesta from the monastery Santa María de Valpuesta, in Burgos, are considered to be the oldest known documents containing words written in the Spanish language.

 Overview

 Since 1964, archaeologists have been working at numerous areas of the Archaeological Site of Atapuerca, where they have found ancient hominid and human remains, the former dating to more than one million years ago, with artefacts from the Palaeolithic and Bronze Ages of man.
 The site has been designated a UNESCO World Heritage Site.

 The province has an area of 14,300 km2 and a population of approximately 375,000 of whom nearly half live in the capital.
 The other locations higher than 20,000 inhabitants apart from Burgos are Miranda de Ebro and Aranda de Duero, both very industrialized.
-The Sierra de la Demanda, the northwesternmost end of the Sistema Ibérico, is located in Burgos Province.
+The Sierra de la Demanda, the northwesternmost end of the Sistema Ibérico where lies the Pico San Millán, is located in Burgos Province.

 The most important rivers in the province are the Ebro and the Duero.
 The river Duero is in the south of the province and leads to the Atlantic Ocean at Porto, Portugal.
 Planted near it is a notable vineyard, Ribera de Duero.
 The north and south-east of the province are mountainous.
 The Ebro flows to the Mediterranean Sea.

 In Valpuesta the oldest texts in the Spanish language has been found, dating from the tenth century.

 Transportation is developed through a wide net of highways and roads.
-Besides, the province is served by the Burgos Airport, and was to have received High-speed rail AVE around 2016.
+Besides, the province is served by the Burgos Airport, and The High-speed rail AVE.